gramineproject/gramine/CI-Examples/ra-tls-mbedtls/README.md

 Note that in production environments, you must *not* use this option!

-Moreover, we set `RA_TLS_ALLOW_OUTDATED_TCB_INSECURE=1`, to allow performing the tests without up-to-date microcode.
+Moreover, we set `RA_TLS_ALLOW_OUTDATED_TCB_INSECURE=1`, to allow performing the tests when some of Intel's security advisories haven't been addressed (for example, when the microcode or architectual enclaves aren't fully up-to-date).
 As the name of this setting suggests, this is not secure and likewise should not be used in production.

 # Quick Start

-In most of the examples below, you need to tell the client what values it should expect for `mr_enclave`, `mr_signer`, `isv_prod_id` and `isv_svn`.
+In most of the examples below, you need to tell the client what values it should expect for `MRENCLAVE`, `MRSIGNER`, `ISV_PROD_ID` and `ISV_SVN`.
 One way to obtain them is to note them down when they get printed by `gramine-sgx-get-token` when generating `server.token`.